 Acronym for file allocation table.
 The file system structure used by MS-DOS to organize and keep track of file storage.
-Some other operating systems can optionally use a FAT file system structure.
+The Windows NT® and OS/2® operating systems can optionally use a FAT file system structure.

 FCC

 Abbreviation for Federal Communications Commission.